 Seattle is a culturally rich city with a number of museums and art galleries in addition to some iconic attractions.
-Expats moving to Seattle will find that there's plenty to see and do.
+Expats moving to Seattle will discover that there's plenty to see and do.

-From a unique dining experience at the top of the Space Needle to exploring the city's galleries and stopping off at the original Starbucks coffee shop, there's something for everyone to enjoy.
+From unique dining experiences at the top of the Space Needle to exploring the city's galleries and stopping off at the original Starbucks coffee shop, there's something for everyone to enjoy.

-Another plus point is that most attractions are child-friendly, which is great for expats moving to Seattle with kids.
+Another plus point is that most attractions are child-friendly, which is great for expat families.

 This is the quintessential feature of the Seattle skyline.
 At 184m (605 feet), it's the place to be for spectacular views of the city.
 Dining at SkyCity, the tower's rotating restaurant, is an experience in itself.